NorgannasAddOns/ColorDial/README.md

 ### Keen for some customization?

+Always wanted to dabble with coding some OS X Swift?

+This is the perfect test case, with lots of pure Swift 2 UI code, featuring Storyboard, XIB, and a bunch of lower-level CG code, there's still plenty of stuff to customize and improve, so what are you waiting for?

-Git clone the repo and load it up in XCode.
-There's no dependancies, so it should just compile and go right off the bat.
+Clone the repo, load it up in the latest XCode and run.
+There's no other dependancies needed, so it should just compile and go right off the bat.
+Easy peasy.

 If you make any improvements, we'd love for you to open a pull request, or if you have suggestions or bugs, create an issue.